 - DNS Settings

-- Point-to-Point (PPP) Settings

 - SNMP Settings

 - FTP Settings

 - TFTP Settings

 - Syslog Settings

 - HTTP Settings

 - RSS Settings

 - LPD Settings

 DNS Settings

 The primary and secondary domain name system (DNS) addresses come from the active interface.
 The static addresses from the Network Interface Configuration page may be overridden by DHCP or BOOTP.
 The DNS web page enables you to view the status and cache.